 EVERYTHING YOU’VE EVER WANTED TO KNOW ABOUT HEAD LICE

-Between 6 and 12 million children are infested with head lice in the US each year according to the FDA.
+Between 6 and 12 million children are infested with head lice in the US each year according to the CDC.

 Very often parents contract head lice from their children.
 Families throughout Connecticut and Massachusetts are affected by head lice and we serve these families from our West Hartford, Danbury and Orange, CT locations with natural lice treatment is safe, fast, chemical-free and guaranteed.